He awheawhe tikiake

 Use the forward and back arrows to move through the workshop at your own pace.

 You can download the workshop and adapt it for your own use, but you must respect copyright, especially of the images and video.
+Make a copy of the workshop to edit it to your needs.

 The workshops are best used in a group, in which you can consider and discuss the content and questions.